What is Orienteering?

 Will I get lost?

-" Orienteers never get lost, they just get navigationally embarassed! " Whilst every orienteer occasionally has trouble locating a control, if you are on a course that suits your navigational ability and level of fitness you will be able to "relocate" and get back on track.
-At most local events you will generally never be too far from a road or "civilisation".
+" Orienteers never get lost, they just get navigationally embarassed! ".
+Whilst every orienteer occasionally has trouble locating a control, if you are on a course that suits your navigational ability and level of fitness you will be able to "relocate" and get back on track.
+At most local events you will generally never be too far from a road, large recognisable feature or "civilisation".
 The club has strict safety protocols and procedures which aim to ensure competitors can't stray too far off course, and for locating competitors who may be overdue on their course.

 What should I wear/bring?